taycaldwell/riot-api-java/README.md

 ##Discussion
 Have a suggestion, complaint, or question?
 Head over to the [discussion board](http://developer.riotgames.com/discussion/riot-games-api/show/aiuG9pfx), or send me an email (tcaldwel@nmsu.edu) for a quick response.

-## Disclaimer
-This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.